dsidavis/GitWorkshop2/README.md

 git ls-files

++ Don't hesitate to create a new clone and work on that.
+ + This avoids git stash
++ Make copies/backups of the repository and work on the copy to experiment
++ Explore git and SO to find out new things you can do with git.
++ Explore with 2 clones on the same machine, or on different machines.
++ Note that you don't need github/gitlab/bitbucket.
+You can have repos on a local machine or server and push to those using ssh logins.

-separate a big commit into smaller more focused ones combine several related commits into one.
++ separate a big commit into smaller more focused ones
++ combine several related commits into one.

 # Concepts